ZhijingS/DA_event_deblur/README.md

 This is the official code of Motion Aware Event Representation-driven Image Deblurring.
 Code coming soon...

-## Motion Aware Event Representation-driven Image Deblurring
+## Motion Aware Event Representation-driven Image Deblurring(MAENet)
 > Traditional image deblurring struggles with high-quality reconstruction due to limited motion data from single blurred images.
 Excitingly, the high-temporal resolution of event cameras records motion more precisely in a different modality, transforming image deblurring.
 However, many event camera-based methods, which only care about the